Global Smart Highway Market Size, Share, Value, and Competitive Landscape 2020-2026

-comprise of smart computing technologies, sensors and smart monitoring systems all attached into a single monitoring unit.
+Global Smart Highway Market is valued approximately at USD 27.81 billion in 2019 and is anticipated to grow with a healthy growth rate of more than 18% over the forecast period 2020-2026.
+Smart highways comprise of smart computing technologies, sensors and smart monitoring systems all attached into a single monitoring unit.
 Smart highways monitor traffic congestion on each road and averts the traffic consequently to have a smoother and faster travel.
 Increasing need for sustainable and reliable roads, increase in the number of vehicles on the road along with the increasing requirement for reducing traffic injuries are key factors that are influencing the global market.
 According to International Organization of Motor Vehicle Manufacturers, the number of on motor vehicles sales increased to 95 million units in 2018 in comparison to 75 million in 2010.
 Further, as per the WHO, about 1.35 million people die every year owing to road traffic accidents worldwide.
 With these road traffic congestion issues there is a necessity to cut the number of road traffic injuries besides smart highways is considered as one of the best solutions to this problem.
-The numerous components of smart highways such as smart lighting systems, traffic management systems, and speed monitoring techniques are created to decrease road traffic injuries.
-The increasing awareness pertaining to the gains of smart highways, such as the reduction in traffic congestion, is too propelling the smart highway market substantially.
-Furthermore, technological advancement in the transportation sector as well as emergence of smart vehicles is expected to create significant growth opportunity in the market over the forecast period.
-However, high initial and maintenance cost impedes the growth of the market over the forecast period of 2020-2026.

 ALSO READ: https://articlescad.com/insulation-market-share-sourcing-strategy-downstream-buyers-industry-size-segmentation-analysis-690342.html